-The building was designed by John Harris who was also in charge
+The building was designed by John Harris who also did the

-of the cities first master plan.
+first master plan of the city.
 The 39-story office tower is still

-featured on the 100 Dirham banknote and after a redevelopment
+featured on 100 Dirham banknotes and after a redevelopment

 the busy center of the local exhibition and convention spaces.